 , 7 miles north of town - an extremely popular section of Oak Creek where, for several hundred yards, the water descends gradually in a series of steps while flowing over smooth sandstone strata via a series of natural chutes and pools, perfect for sliding down and swimming in, though many people come just to sunbathe and picnic on the surrounding flat rocks.

 Map of Slide Rock State Park

-Admission to the state park is expensive, at $20 per vehicle (2016) between Memorial Day and Labor Day, or $10 during the rest of the year.
+Admission to the state park is expensive, at $20 per vehicle Monday to Thursday, or $30 Friday to Sunday (2023).
 However, since roadside parking is allowed once about half a mile north of the park turn-off, on land now part of the Coconino National Forest, a cheaper alternative (only the $5 Red Rock Pass is needed) is to park here and climb down the cliffs to the streambed.
 Another parking place is at the Halfway Picnic Area

 , which overlooks a bend in the creek, 0.7 miles north of the park.
 These options require a walk of 15 minutes or so along, and sometimes in, the creek before the sliding section is reached, passing beautiful scenery with usually no other people around - like a small-scale version of the Narrows Trail

 in Zion National Park.
 All the surrounding rock is thick-bedded Coconino sandstone, naturally deep red in color though bleached white around the stream level, creating a nice contrast with the blue water and green trees growing at the edge of the canyon.